 2 The Workplace Agreements Act 1993 expired 14 Sep 2003.

-3 At the time of this compilation the Commissioner of Workplace Agreements does not exist.
+3 At the time of this reprint the Commissioner of Workplace Agreements does not exist.

 4 Under the Public Sector Management Act 1994 the names of departments may be changed.
-At the time of this compilation the former Department of Consumer and Employment Protection is called the Department of Commerce.
+At the time of this reprint the former Department of Consumer and Employment Protection is called the Department of Commerce.

+5 Under the Alteration of Statutory Designations (DPI) Order 2009 a reference in a law to the Department of Planning and Infrastructure is to be read and construed as a reference to the Department of Transport, Department of Planning or Department of Regional Development and Lands, as the context requires.

-5 The Office of Water Regulation was abolished with effect 1 Jan 2004 (see Notice in Gazette 6 Jan 2004 p.
+6 The Office of Water Regulation was abolished with effect 1 Jan 2004 (see Notice in Gazette 6 Jan 2004 p.
 41).

-6 The Water Resources Legislation Amendment Act 2007 s.
+7 The Water Resources Legislation Amendment Act 2007 s.
 223 reads as follows: